akmalfaditya/Bootcamp/Practice/Advanced C#/Try Statements and Exceptions in C#/README.md

 # Try Statements and Exceptions in C#

-## 🎯 Learning Objectives
+## Learning Objectives

-Master the art of graceful error handling!
 Exception handling is crucial for building robust applications that can recover from errors, provide meaningful feedback to users, and maintain system stability.

-## 📚 What You'll Learn
+## What You'll Learn

 ### Core Concepts Covered: